10 Ways to Improve Your Brand's ChatGPT Visibility

 Don't just collect reviews.
 Respond to them.
 Engagement signals that you're an active, customer-focused brand.

-5. Make your website easy for AI to understand
+5. How should you structure your website for AI readability?

 Check your homepage and main product pages.
 Can someone understand your value proposition in 10 seconds?
 If not, simplify.